Exploring The Marketplace Restaurants at the New Graton Casino

 Roadside Barbecue — The San Rafael-based smoke house has set up an actual wood-fired smoker for its new Sonoma County satellite.
 It’s fun to watch the cooks working the bright red beast for the hefty wood smoked baby back ribs, slow-cooked smoked chicken, stuffed potatoes, and salads.
 The spicy Texas cheesesteak is a full meal, but for an even larger indulgence, go for the platters including a corn muffin, side dish like sweet potato fries, and meats like Memphis pulled pork, Texas brisket and chicken sausage.

-Slice House –Chef-owner Tony Gemignani is an 11-time World Championships of Pizza Makers winner, and this is a more casual option for his other full-service restaurant in the casino, called Tony’s of North Beach.
-It’s hardly a short menu, though, ranging from a meatball sub, to lasagna, to New York, California, Chicago deep dish or Sicilian pizza by the slice.
-The pies are made right in front of you, in a fire-breathing oven, and be sure to try the out-of-this-world purple potato pizza.
+Slice House — Chef-owner Tony Gemignani is an 11-time World Championships of Pizza Makers winner, and this is a more casual option for his other full-service restaurant in the casino, called Tony’s of North Beach.
+The focus here is on New York pizza by the slice, with the pies made right in front of you, in a fire-breathing oven.

 Scoops/Three Twins Ice Cream — Organic ice cream made from local milk helped make this San Rafael-based shop famous, and it’s just as delicious here.
 Flavors change with the seasons, but some signatures include Sea Salted Caramel, Fair Trade Vanilla Bean Speck, Chocolate Orange Confetti and Lemon Cookie.

-Habit Burger Grill, Beach Hut Deli and Starbucks are chain operations, which makes them familiar favorites.
+Habit Burger Grill and Starbucks are chain operations, which makes them familiar favorites.

 At Habit, you can fill up on juicy, grilled-to-order charburgers starting at $3.45, a char-grilled pastrami sandwich on French roll, sourdough or wheat bun, or a barbecue chicken salad.